sourcegraph/sourcegraph-public-snapshot/client/backstage-common/README.md

 17 directories, 27 files
 ```

-3. The plugin will use libraries and components from the Sourcegraph repo which are all private and not available on the npm registry.
-Which means, when this plugin is installed into Backstage will try to look for any dependencies defined in the `package.json` on the npm registry.
+3. The plugin will use libraries and components from the Sourcegraph repo, which are all private and not available on the npm registry.
+Which means, when this plugin is installed into Backstage, it will try to look for any dependencies defined in the `package.json` on the npm registry.
 It will find some, but any Sourcegraph referenced projects, it won't be able to find anything.
-We thus need make some changes to the `package.json` and also look into using a buncler like `esbuild`.
+We thus need to make some changes to the `package.json` and also look into using a bundler like `esbuild`.

 4. The notable changes we make in the `package.json` are that: